SegiH/VerjIO_Excel_Report_Generator/README.md

 General tips:

 See the provided JSON template for all of the options

+If the number of columns specified in ColumnHeaders doesn't match the number of arrays in Columns, the application will return an error.
+They must have the same number of columns.

 When an SQL statement is provided as a data source, you must also provide the name of the database connection.